Essex: Boundaries

 Until 1996, the Royal Mail additionally divided Britain into postal counties, used for addresses.
 Although it adopted many local government boundary changes, the Royal Mail did not adopt the 1965 London boundary reform due to cost.
 Therefore, parts of post-1965 Greater London continued to have an Essex address.
 The postal county of Hertfordshire also extended deep into west Essex, with Stansted isolated as an exclave of postal Essex.
-In 1996, postal counties were discountinued and replaced entirely by postcodes, though customers may still use a county, which will be ignored in the sorting process.
+In 1996, postal counties were discontinued and replaced entirely by postcodes, though customers may still use a county, which will be ignored in the sorting process.